developmentseed/tile-benchmarking/profiling/README.md

 ### Option 2: Seed a rempote pgSTAC database with test database

-A pgSTAC database is deployed via Github workflows using cdk-pgstac.
+A pgSTAC database is deployed via Github workflows (see the `cdk/` directory and [.github/workflows/deploy.yml](../.github/workflows/deploy.yml)).
 Access to the database is restricted to certain IPs.
-If you're IP has been added to the database security group, you can run the following code to seed the database:
+If your IP has been added to the database security group, you can run the following code to seed the database:

 ```bash
 cd pgstac